Driving Through RoundaboutsUpdated Oct. 22, 2020

-- Signal your intent to exit the roundabout.
+Use your turn indicators or hand signals if the indicators are malfunctioning.
 If there are pedestrians crossing the street at a roundabout exit, stop and yield to them before going through.

 If you missed your exit, don't panic and keep driving until you make another circle and return to the exit again.